 [AUTHOR'S NOTE ON THE PHOTOS: They're horrible.
 Sorry.
 Doubt there's much I can do about it unless someone out there has some decent quality photos of her.]

-Melrose Colbert was born on February 28, 1918 in Groveland, Florida, as Melrose Davis (sadly, listed as a boy in the 1920 census).
-I haven't been able to determine if the "Colbert" came from a marriage or, more probably, was just a stage name.
+Melrose Colbert was born on February 28, 1918 in Groveland, Florida, as Melrose Davis, the daughter of Karl and Bertha Davis.
+In the 1920 census (taken in Groveland, with Melrose listed as a boy), she was the youngest of seven siblings.
+As far as I can determine "Colbert" was just a stage name.

 A week later, the Courier gave a lot of space to a blurb about the "Dixie To Harlem Revue" that was being formed with a cast of 40, including Toots' band, Snookum Russell (MC), Melrose Colbert, Butterbeans & Susie, the Woods Sisters (tap dancers), Thornton Ross (singer), Sailor & Bellboy (probably dancers), and chorines.
 It seems to have kicked off at Cincinnati's Cotton Club and was wildly popular with audiences.
 From there, it went to the Regal Theater in St. Louis, where she was described as "...
 Petite Miss Melrose Colbert, the 'Gal' that captivated all St. Louis a few months ago when she appeared here for a dance engagement.
 Having recently been crowned Dixie's Swing Queen she will endeavor to prove that all Harlem and Broadway must recognize her."
 (I love heavy-handed publicity agents.)
 In spite of the hype, the Revue seems to have actually set attendance records at the Regal.
-From there, it was on to Paducah (Kentucky), Detroit, Cleveland, and Miami.
-After that, it was Louisiana, Tennessee, Mississippi, Kentucky, and Pittsburgh (although by now, Snookum Russell, still with the band, had been replaced as MC by Rubie Blakly).
+From there, it was on to Paducah (Kentucky), Detroit, Cleveland (the week of December 11), and Miami.
+After that, it was Louisiana, Tennessee, Mississippi, Kentucky, Pittsburgh, St. Petersburg (although by now, Snookum Russell, still with the band, had been replaced as MC by Rubel Blakely), and Columbia, South Carolina.

 On January 7, 1939, the Courier reported that Melrose had left Hartley Toots, although she was back with the band later that month, when they played Meridian, Mississippi.
 The official story was that her Chicago doctor ordered her to take a rest.